 Now, with the advent of blogging (something Nancy would’ve gotten a big kick out of), I am privileged to share her famous dip with you, dear reader.
 Ready yourself.

 One 15 oz. can of chili.
 Whatever kind you like, organic, toxic, homemade, whatever.

 One 8 oz brick of plain cream cheese.

 One small (4 oz) can of diced green chilies.
 Go hot, go mild, whatever you like.

-Dump everything into a saucepan and heat over medium low until the cream cheese is melted and all of the ingredients are incorporated.
-Stir it from time to time, but don’t rush it with higher heat or else you will have scorched dip on the bottom of your pan.
+Dump everything into a saucepan and heat over medium low until the cream cheese is melted and the ingredients are incorporated.
+Stir it from time to time, but don’t rush it with higher heat or you will have scorched dip on the bottom of your pan.

 (I had to insert the quintessential trashy stove top shot)

 If you are feeling especially white trash, just set the whole pan on the coffee table with a hot pad underneath and drop a bag of chips down for everyone to scarf.